Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 # <center>Building Sigil on Linux with Qt6</center>
 ## <center>Systems like Arch (and its derivatives) or newer</center>
+## <center>Systems like Debian Trixie or Ubuntu 23.04 or newer</center>

 If you're looking for instructions on how to build on systems that don't provide Qt6, you should look at the [Building_on_Linux_older](./Building_on_Linux_older.md) documentation.

 ## General Overview

-The requirements for building Sigil on newer Linux systems Arch Linux, should be able to be installed entirely from your system's software repositories.
+The requirements for building Sigil on newer Linux systems Arch Linux or Ubuntu 23.04, should be able to be installed entirely from your system's software repositories.

 To build Sigil on newer Linux systems, you need to get/do the following things: